electrode-io/electrode-native/docs/cli/platform/config.md

 * The key of the configuration element to get or set

-**Options**

-`--value/-v`
+`[value]`

-* If specifed, will set the config value associated to this key.
-If not specifed, will retrieve the config value (get) associated to this key.
+* If specified, will set the config value associated to this key.
+If not specified, will retrieve the config value (get) associated to this key.

 #### Remarks